sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 Internal server error.
 ***

-## `Get Total Count of Azure Active Directory Tenant in Tenant`
+## `Get total count of Azure Active Directory tenant in tenant`

 Return total number of Azure Active Directory tenants in a OSIsoft Cloud Services Tenant.
-This endpoint
-            is identical to the GET one but it does not return any objects in the body.
+This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request